-Objectives are definable achievements that we expect our employees to accomplish.
-Objectives should be fair, accurate and reflect the tasks employees actually carry out.
+Objectives are definable achievements that we expect our staff to accomplish.
+Objectives should be fair, accurate and reflect the tasks team members actually carry out.
 They should focus on areas where the employee has control over the outcome.

-Job descriptions and team objectives can provide a good starting point in identifying what employees should be reasonably expected to achieve in their roles.
+Job descriptions and team objectives can provide a good starting point in identifying what team members should be reasonably expected to achieve in their roles.
 The clearer the performance objectives and their measurement, the lower the risk that disagreements or claims of unfairness will arise when performance is assessed.